trien-hong/ChromeHttpRequestBlocker/README.md

     * Context menu will appear when you right click on a link to block the link
     * Context menu will appear when you right click over highlighted text to block said text
         * Not all highlighted text are websites though so be mindful of what it is
-        * Though you can always remove invalid sites by opening the extension's popup
+        * Though you can always remove invalid sites by opening the extension's options.html page
+* Extension's popup now does a few things
+    * It shows the current site along with it's favicon (if it has one)
+    * You can now add the current site within extension's popup to block it
+        * Added check to see if it's a valid website first
+    * Extension's popup also includes a pause/unpause button, options button, & GitHub repo button
-* Extension will now check for duplicate patterns before adding via context menu, popup, and uploading file
+* Before adding via popup, context menu, & options.html (manually) it will check for existing patterns before adding or saving
-* Extension's popup is now unavliable (I will add a new extension's popup later)
-    * Moved what was the previous popup into the extension's options
 * Change some of the styling and layout
     * Updated Bootstrap to v5.3.0-alpha3
     * Moved some of the custom CSS to a seperate file